 The banking industry, via fTLD Registry Services, took a similar approach when it created the .BANK TLD to protect banks.
 The .BANK domain is restricted to verified banks (and their associations) by way of a thorough, multi-step verification process which verifies the organization is eligible, the individual requesting the domain has authority from the bank to register and manage the domain (verified through the C Suite of the bank), and that the domain name being requested matches the bank’s name or a trademarked product/slogan.
 This process keeps out bad actors and ensures that seeing “.bank” at the end of an email address or website URL means you are in fact interacting with a bank (or bank association).

 However, the banking industry, responsible for the governance of .BANK, decided to take their cybersecurity a step further and developed Security Requirements that banks must comply with to use their .BANK domains.
-These continuously monitored Security Requirements add multiple layers of cybersecurity, including email authentication which ensures that only the bank, and the organizations it ‘whitelists’, can send email as the bank.
+These continuously monitored Security Requirements add multiple layers of cybersecurity, including DNSSEC, and email authentication which ensures that only the bank, and the organizations it ‘whitelists’, can send email as the bank.

 .BANK’s verification and authentication process, which restricts the domain to banks (and their associations), combined with its Security Requirements, enables website visitors and email recipients to easily authenticate their interactions with their bank(s) by simply ‘looking for the “.bank”’.
 Importantly, the simplicity of using .BANK to authenticate all website and email interactions with banks is easy enough to become a permanent, repeatable part of everyone’s cybersecurity hygiene.
 This makes .BANK an easy, big win for banks in preventing the singular ‘bad clicks’ that lead to the most common, most expensive cyberattacks.

 To register a .BANK domain you must first complete fTLD’s verification process which begins with a Verification Application.
 Upon completing verification, approved registrants are sent a digital registration token to use with an Approved Registrar to purchase their domain(s).

 Schedule an ‘Intro to .BANK’ for your technical and marketing teams so we can address any questions they have and to go over best practices for an easy, affordable move to .BANK that is seamless for your customers.